iyengaraditya/iyengaraditya.github.io/landing.md

 					<h3>Football Result Prediction</h3>
 				</header>
 				<p>
 					This is a neural network powered result prediction model for the English Premier League 2019-20.
 Having analysed more than twelve seasons of head-to-head data along with an exhaustive player rating database, the model predicts football match results.
 The accuracy achieved of 52%, at the time of writing this, is very close to the predictions of reputed bookmakers. <br> This was a part of the course project for CS 419, although I extended it far beyond the duration of the course.
-I've also authored a detailed report on the same, if you're interested, you can view it at the link below!
+I've also authored a detailed report on the same, if you're interested, you can view it by clicking on the link below!
 				</p>
 				<ul class="actions">
 					<li><a href="Football_Predictions.pdf" class="button">Learn more!</a></li>